 An extensive appendix provides an encyclopedic reference for the Virtual Machine Manager, the preemptive multitasking kernel at the heart of Windows, and system VxD services and macros.
-The accompanying disk includes VxD-Lite, Microsoft's toolkit for building generic virtual device drivers.

 David Thielen is a software engineer at Microsoft and a regular contributor to Microsoft Systems Journal.
 Bryan Woodruff is a software design engineer and writer.